 The first step in this Keyword Research process is all about getting an overview of your website’s current keyword visibility – i.e., identifying which keywords your website is already ranking for.

 If you have a brand new website that isn’t ranking for any queries, you can either skip these steps or do them for your most important competitors to give you an idea of what keywords you should target.

 Enter your domain into Ahrefs’ Site Explorer tool, click Organic Keywords in the left sidebar.

-Ensure that you see the keywords for your target location (in this example, it’s the USA), click Export.
+Ensure that you see the keyword ideas for your target location (in this example, it’s the USA), click Export.

-Then, click Full Export (if you’re ranking for more than 1000 keywords) > Start Export.
+Then, click Full Export (if you’re ranking for more than 1000 keyword ideas) > Start Export.